Keght/alx-low_level_programming/0x01-variables_if_else_while/README.md

 We listed all digits of base 10 we printed the same without using char variables
 We print all alphabet in reverse order
+We print the first digits of base 16